Please read this before making an appointment with us:

 Mole Removal:

-Cost includes the consultation, procedure, and laboratory analysis of each one.
+-Cost includes the consultation, procedure, and laboratory analysis of each one.

-There are 2 ways of removing moles, and this is done after an injection of local anaesthetic to the skin surrounding the lesion.
-Raised moles are usually removed by shaving off from the skin surface, and once removed the skin is sealed by cauterising (a heat seal), to leave a dark scab which falls off in around a week, and eventually over time heals as a flat pale scar approximately the same size as the mole was.
-Flatter moles, or sometimes moles with hairs, are cut out and stitched, and this leaves a line scar which is longer than the mole itself.
-If stitches are needed then these are removed after a week if on the face.
-Dissolving stitches are usually used everywhere else and do not need removing.
-All moles removed are sent to the laboratory for testing, and the results are sent to you and your GP.
+Shave removal (no stitches): Raised moles are usually removed by shaving off from the skin surface, and once removed the skin is sealed by cauterising (a heat seal), to leave a dark scab which falls off in around a week, and eventually over time heals as a flat pale scar approximately the same size as the mole was.

 Cyst/Lipoma/Dermatofibroma Removal:

-Cost: £525 for one, £325 for each additional if removed in the same appointment.
+Cost: £695 for one, £650 for each additional if removed in the same appointment.

-Cost includes the consultation, procedure, and laboratory analysis of each one.
+-Cost includes the consultation, procedure, and laboratory analysis of each one.

 Removal of these lesions requires a cut and stitches to the skin, and this is done after an injection of local anaesthetic to the skin surrounding the lesion.
 This leaves a line scar which can be the same length, or longer, or shorter, than the lesion itself, depending on how it needs to be removed.
 If stitches are needed then these are removed after a week if on the face; dissolving stitches are usually used everywhere else and do not need removing.
 All lesions removed are sent to the laboratory for testing, and the results are sent to you and your GP.